-The research is clear: early nurturing, learning experiences and physical health from birth to age five greatly impacts success or failure in society1.
+The research is clear: early nurturing, learning experiences, and metting physical health needs from birth to age five greatly impacts success or failure in society1.
 In low-income neighborhoods, children start kindergarten 60% behind their peers from more affluent communities, leaving them woefully underprepared2.
 Nurtury is committed to providing high quality early education; because when you nurture a child, you nurture a community.

 The Science of Early Childhood